 Thankfully we found another way and I didn’t quit.

-There have been other times when I’ve wanted to quit and walk away from being pastor.
+There have been times when I’ve wanted to quit ministry and walk away from being a pastor.

 She’s unflappable and approaches all crises with a calm spirit, resolutely persevering in Christ to see us through to the other side.

 When I’ve been ready to chuck it in she’s quietly told me she has a call of God and isn’t going anywhere.

 Dianne has prayed me through many storms, pounding on the gates of heaven until the light has broken through the deep darkness.

 She’s stood alongside me over the decades as we aimed to grow a healthy church.